 "Soon the ancient mystery of Africa will have vanished,” H. Rider Haggard lamented, asking “[where will] the romance writers of future generations find a safe and secret place, unknown to the pestilent accuracy of the geographer, in which to lay their plots?”
 The answer at least in the short term was Australia." —Russell Blackford, Van Ikin, Sean McMullen, Strange Constellations: A History of Australian Science Fiction.

-This Early Australian Science Fiction anthology is a collection of 13 tales considered to be among the most influential Australian works in the lost world genre.
-They are the works most referred to by researchers and academics when they evaluate Australian colonial science fiction.
+This Early Australian Science Fiction anthology is a collection of 16 tales considered to be among the most influential Australian works in the lost world genre.
+They are the works most referred to by researchers when they discuss Australian colonial science fiction.
 Some have been made available for Kindle for the very first time and are exclusive to ROH Press.

 Out of the Silence: "For anyone who wants to read an early sci-fi classic that isn't bent on killing you with detail, this is an excellent novel." ~ John Conrad, Goodreads.com

 The Last Lemurian: "A fun read for those who enjoy the older lost race kinds of stories." ~Charles, Goodreads.com

 Fugitive Anne: "A "lost race" adventure novel in the tradition of H. Rider Haggard, Rosa Praed's Fugitive Anne (1902) also confronts important issues of the day, including colonialism and the difficulties faced by women trapped in bad marriages."

 Eureka: "One of the finer books of its kind, unfortunately very rare." ~ Jessica Amanda Salmonson, Lost Race Checklist